 Amidst the backdrop of the 1874 Black Hills Gold Rush, Gordon Stockade was hastily erected as a defensive fortification.

-Located in the Custer area of present-day South Dakota, this structure was primarily built by a group of gold seekers led by Captain Willard Gordon, aiming to stake a claim and protect their interests against potential threats.
+Located in the Custer area of present-day South Dakota, this structure was primarily built by a group of gold seekers led by Captain Willard Gordon.
+They aimed to stake a claim and protect their interests against potential threats.

 Symbol of the Gold Rush